mapbiomas/brazil-urban-area/README.md

 _Steps necessary to conduct the urban areas classification_

 1) In your GEE repository, create a folder where you will save the codes
-2) After creating a file for each one of the GEE codes above mentioned, adequate all the repository address to your folder
+2) After creating a file for each one of the GEE codes above mentioned, adequate all the repository address to your folders
 3) The sequence of codes are:\
 -> **classification_batch.js** \
 -> **temporalStabilizationByRegion.js**\